hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 The KU Leuven Open OnDemand page provides a range of functions:

-- Exploring, adapting and creating files
+- Browsing, creating, transferring, viewing and/or editing files
 - Submitting and monitoring jobs, creating job templates
 - Opening a shell on one of the login nodes
 - Using interactive apps

 All of these functionalities can be used by accessing them through the tabs at the top of the page.
 In the following, we will describe these in some more detail.

 Files
 =====

-This menu provides a file explorer that allows you to navigate files by clicking.
+This menu provides a file explorer that allows you to navigate through your files and folders.
 You can access your ``$VSC_HOME`` and ``$VSC_DATA`` folders.
-Other storage is not available here.
+Other storages are not available here.
 General file explorer options like moving, deleting, modifying and creating files or directories are available as well.
 You can also use this interface to download and upload files to and from your local machine.
 Be aware that this is not recommended for very large files.

 **Good to know:** the standard 'ctrl+s' does not save your edited files on Open OnDemand, but will trigger a save on your local machine.
 Luckily, there is a save button in the upper left corner on the editor page.

+The ``Globus`` button takes you directly to the Globus login page, and upon a successful login to your Globus account (using your KU Leuven credentials), you will land at the same sub-directory from which you clicked on the Globus button.
+For more information about Globus, please refer to :ref:`Globus Platform documentation<globus platform>`_.

 Jobs
 ====